 We tried lots of backless garden clogs too, such as the ones from Fitflops and Crocs, but unless they have a backstrap, they’re often uncomfortable to walk in and tend to fall off.
 Plus, toes don’t like all that clawing they have to do to keep clogs and flip-flops in place.

-If you must have Crocs for lightness and cheapness, the Crocs Mercy work model has the advantage of a heel section and a strap.
+If you want Crocs for lightness and cheapness, the Crocs Mercy work model has the advantage of a heel section and a strap.
 Finding a size that isn’t sloppy or doesn’t bang your big toe was nigh-on impossible for us, however.

 Our current favourite (and the cheapest) are the Dirt Boot neoprene carp shoes.
 Around £20, lightweight and they stay on your foot.
 Available in sizes 3 to 13.